 Many of us are familiar with this saying: "You must be born again!"
-It is a well-known verse of Scripture that has been the clarion call for specific sectors of the Christian community, especially in the Western world.
-Therefore, it is easy to associate the term "born again" with a particular sector of Christianity.
-However, we must not lose sight of the fact that it was Jesus who made this intriguing statement, and more importantly, the term "you must be born again" was an answer that Jesus gave to the most vital question that one could have.
+It is a well-known verse of Scripture that has been the clarion call for certain sectors of the Christian community, especially in the Western world.
+Therefore, it is easy to associate the term "born again" to a particular sector of Christianity.
+However, we must not lose sight of the fact that it was Jesus who made this intriguing statement, and more importantly, the term, "you must be born again," was an answer that Jesus gave to the most vital question that one could have.
 The question, in a nutshell, is this: "How do I gain eternal life?"
-Within this question and its answer, we find the crux of the Gospel message.
+Within this question and the answer to it, we find the crux of the Gospel message.

 Many of the ordinary people sought Jesus' company.
-It was safe for them to follow closely, for they had little to lose.
+It was safe for them to follow at close proximity, for they had little to lose.
 Others, who were part of the religious order of the day, regarded Jesus with caution.
 Perhaps, they were intrigued by His message but kept their distance because of their station in life.
-They knew that following Jesus or approving of His teaching would mean that they would risk their reputation.
+They knew that to follow Jesus or to approve of His teaching, would mean that they would risk their reputation.
 They could be known as someone who consorted with a heretic, a conjuror, or even a religious fanatic, for that is how some in the established religious order of His day viewed Christ.
 He was a controversial figure and still is.
 In chapter three of John's Gospel, we read of a person that visited Jesus from a high order in the religious society of his day, a man by the name of Nicodemus.